PureRRR/deepURL/README.md

 # deepULR
-This is a Tensorflow implementation of the paper "Alternating Adversarial Network for Multi-view Clustering".
+This is a Tensorflow implementation of deepULR.
 Please cite the paper in your publications if you find the source code useful to your research.

 # Installation
 Install Python3.6, Tensorflow2, numpy, munkres.